spine-tools/spine-conductor/README.md

 # About `spine-conductor`

-It's a collection of release orchestration scripts, and CI workflows to simply release of Spine packages.
+It is a collection of release orchestration scripts, and CI workflows to simplify release of Spine packages.

 # Usage